 Using black card stock is a great business card idea, but you need to pay attention to the details in order for them to stand out.
 For example, if you want your business cards to look sophisticated, printing on a thicker card stock will really make the black background appear richer.
 Additionally, black card stock is also ideal for business cards that are embossed, foil stamped or use metallic ink.

-Functional and fashionable (and French)
+Functional and fashionable (and French) business cards

 These business cards designed for Parisian boulangerie and café French Bastards are not only charming and refined, they are practical.
 The bakery’s philosophy is based on handmade craftsmanship which is echoed in the look and feel of the business cards that incorporate the brand colors, using brightly colored edge finishes.